zio/zio/docs/howto/migrate/migration-guide.md

 ### Building the Dependency Graph

-To create the dependency graph in ZIO 1.x, we should compose the required layera manually.
+To create the dependency graph in ZIO 1.x, we should compose the required layer manually.
 As the ordering of layer compositions matters, and also we should care about composing layers in both vertical and horizontal manner, it would be a cumbersome job to create a dependency graph with a lot of boilerplates.

 Assume we have the following dependency graph with two top-level dependencies: